EnthusiasticTeslim/BatteryInformatics/README.md

   --cv CV               Number of cross-validation folds --model MODEL         Model to train
-  --seed SEED           Random seed
+  --seed SEED           Random seed --morgan_fingerprint  Use Morgan Fingerprint (MFF) instead of RDKit descriptors --nbits NBITS         Number of bits for MFF --radius RADIUS       Radius for MFF
 ```

 The model and its predictions will be saved in `results/<MODEL>`.
 For example, to train a SVR model using RDKIT descriptor, you can use: